 The food is fantastic and there’s lots of variety in every meal.
 We had fresh fish, squid, chicken, rice, veggies, shrimp, fruit, eggs, pancakes, and too many other things to list.

-Their price is 625k Rupiah ($42 USD) per night per person, and that includes daily breakfast, lunch, and dinner, along with free flow tea and coffee.
+Their price was 625k Rupiah ($42 USD) per night per person, and that included daily breakfast, lunch, and dinner, along with free flow tea and coffee.

 The rooms are comfy, but very basic.
 There’s no electricity except via generator from 6 PM to 6 AM, so that’s when you have to charge all your electronics.
 There are plenty of outlets and a fan.
 We had decent cell service with Telkomsel.